 An online system alerts the pharmacist if a cheaper equivalent is available and the pharmacist is expected to inform the patient about such an option.
-Patients have the discretion to choose the original pharmaceuticals over the generic products, but have to pay the difference between the price of the products.
-Moreover, if a patient insists on taking original pharmaceuticals but they are not in the pharmacy's stock, the pharmacist is obliged to put in an order for them.
+Patients have discretion to choose the original pharmaceuticals over the generic products, but has to pay the difference between the price of the products.
+Moreover, if patient insists on to take original pharmaceuticals but they are not in the stock of pharmacy, the pharmacist are obliged to make order for them.
+R